 Our body functions upon a 24-hour cycle of light and dark, called the circadian rhythm and this daily mechanism regulates the secretion of melatonin in our body.
 This hormone helps to keep our bodies in sync with the rhythms of day and night and in turn regulating our sleep pattern.

 It’s quite evident that light and darkness are the primary factors that set the rhythms of melatonin production.
-However, they are not the only factors involved.
-In fact, it has been found that variations in the foods eaten, daily routine followed, and our exercise regime may also affect the rhythm of melatonin production.
+They are not the only factors involved.
+In fact, it has been found that variations in the diet for sleep can also affect the rhythm of melatonin production.

-Here are a few simple ways to help your body maintain optimum levels of melatonin naturally for better sleep, delayed aging and overall well being:
+Here are a few simple ways to help your body maintain optimum levels of melatonin naturally for better sleep, delayed ageing and overall well being:

 - Adopting a discipline in eating pattern and having meals at regular intervals help as it strengthens the rhythm of melatonin production.
 Keep the mealtimes as regular as possible to keep the body in sync with the rhythms of the day.

 - Have light dinners.
-When melatonin production begins after nightfall, the digestive process is slowed.
+Your digestive process slows down when melatonin production begins after nightfall.
 Thus, any heavy foods eaten close to bedtime may lead to enhanced digestive problems, which can make it difficult to sleep.
 It is advisable to have small, light meals of soup, vegetables or grilled chicken with wheat bread for dinners.

-- Avoid stimulants like coffee, tea, and caffeine-containing medications and colas as these interfere with melatonin production by interfering with your sleep.
+- Avoid stimulants like coffee, tea, and caffeine-containing medications and colas as they interfere with melatonin production.

-- Vigorous activity is shown to delay the melatonin secretion, hence avoid high intensity exercising late at night.
-On the other hand, exercising in the mornings, preferably outdoors (in early morning light) shall reinforce healthful sleeping habits that lead to regular melatonin production.
+- Vigorous activity can delay the melatonin secretion.
+So, avoid high intensity exercising late at night.
+Exercising in the mornings, preferably outdoors will reinforce healthful sleeping habits.

-- Eat Foods Rich in Melatonin: Melatonin is present in many foods and eating foods rich in natural melatonin can raise melatonin levels in the bloodstream.
-Oats, sweet corn, and rice are the best sources of melatonin.
+- Eat foods rich in melatonin: Diet for sleep should be rich in melatonin.
+Some of the best sources are oats, sweet corn and rice.
 However, the amounts present in these foods are small and you might have to take a supplement.
-Ginger, tomatoes, bananas, and barley also contain small amounts of melatonin.
+Ginger, tomatoes, bananas and barley also contain small amounts of melatonin.
 Melatonin reduces oxidative stress to the body and helps it to repair.